Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 Another way of describing complex $\fact{12}$ is the following.
 Any complex invertible matrix can be $2\times 2$ block diagonalized by the combination of the (left) unitary transformation and the (right) real linear transformation.
-Using the Cholesky factorization once more to perform the left folding, we obtain another result about the congruence diagonalization of a Hermitian positive definite matrix. \begin{corollary} Any $n\times n$ Hermitian positive definite matrix is congruent to a block diagonal matrix with $2\times 2$ diagonal blocks $B^i_1, \dots, B^i_m$ defined in Table \ref{tab:auxmatrix}, by a real $n\times n$ invertible matrix. \end{corollary}
+The left folding of Theorem \ref{thm:F12real} implies a simultaneous congruence transform of the real and imaginary parts of a Hermitian positive definite matrix. \begin{corollary} Any $n\times n$ Hermitian positive definite matrix is congruent to a block diagonal matrix with $2\times 2$ diagonal blocks $B^i_1, \dots, B^i_m$ defined in Table \ref{tab:auxmatrix}, by a real $n\times n$ invertible matrix. \end{corollary}

 The significance of Corollary \ref{cor:F12real} is that it decouples the real and the imaginary part of a complex Hermitian positive definite matrix $A$ with a simultaneous congruence diagonalization: